rdkcentral/firebolt-apis/requirements/specifications/media/media-info.md

 #### 3.1.6.
 Resolution

-The `MediaInfo` module **MUST** have a `resolution` API that returns the dimensions, e.g., `{ "width": 4096, "height": 2160 }`, of the media currently playing.
+The `MediaInfo` module **MUST** have a `resolution` API that returns the encoded dimensions, e.g., `{ "width": 4096, "height": 2160 }`, of the media currently playing.
+Note that this has nothing to do with the dimensions rasterized on the screen (see the Device [Resolution](#312-resolution) API for that).
 This API **MUST** return an object with two integers greater than or equal to `0`.

 The resolution API **MUST** be a Firebolt `property:readonly` API, and have a corresponding `onResolutionChanged` notification.